-Small Business Compliance Assistance for Retailers in the Food Stamp Program: FNS has significantly increased compliance assistance efforts to retailers in the Food Stamp Program.
-FNS staff have attended conferences and held face-to-face meetings with retailers to provide technical assistance and listen to their concerns.
-FNS has developed several new publications, including a retailer training guide, video and CD-Rom that explain the basic program rules and storeowners' responsibilities in an easy-to-read format.
-They can be found on the FNS Web site at www.fns.usda.gov/fsp/ retailers/ or obtained through local field offices that administer the Food Stamp Program for retailers.
-FNS is considering translating materials into other languages to accommodate non-English speaking retailers.
-Retailers can also find general information on the Food Stamp Program at www.fns.usda.gov/ fsp/.
-Food Stamp regulations relating to retailers can be found in the Code of Federal Regulations at 7 CFR Parts 278 and 279 (a link to an electronic version is also available on the general FSP Web site referenced above).
+Small Business Compliance Assistance for Retailers in the Food Stamp Program.
+FNS is continuing to carry out its compliance assistance efforts to retailers in the Food Stamp Program.
+Staff have attended conferences, presented workshops and held face-to-face meetings with retailers to provide technical assistance and listen to their concerns.
+With regards to new initiatives, FNS has created a biannual publication (mailer) that is sent to all retailers that participate in the Program.
+The mailer provides updates on current policy and any changes to Program rules and offers tips for retailers on best practices.
+Secondly, FNS will begin using a simplified application for new retailers in Fall 2004.
+The simplified application is an improvement over the current application because we have eliminated unnecessary and duplicative questions, the questions are easier to understand and it takes less time for a storeowner to complete the form.
+You can find more information about our work with retailers and publications we offer on the FNS Web site at www.fns.usda.gov/ fsp/retailers/.
+The Food Stamp regulations that relate to retailers can be found in the Code of Federal Regulations at 7 CFR parts 278 and 279 (a link to an electronic version is also available on the general FSP Web site referenced above).

-Small Business Compliance Assistance for Farmers' Markets/Retailers in the WIC/FNMP Programs

-Child Nutrition Act provisions for the WIC and FMNP Programs make State agencies responsible for the authorization, training, monitoring, and corrective action of small businesses such as retailers, farmers, and farmers' markets.
-FNS has regulations that establish guidelines and parameters for State administration of these activities.
-Although some uniformity is imposed by these regulations, there is considerable State discretion, so many of the rules will not be the same from one State to the next.
+Small Business Compliance Assistance for Farmers' Markets/ Retailers in the WIC/FNMP Programs.
+Under the Child Nutrition Act provisions for the WIC and FMNP Programs, State agencies are responsible for the authorization, training, monitoring, and corrective action of small businesses such as retailers, farmers, and farmers' markets.
+FNS has issued regulations establishing guidelines and parameters for State agency administration of these activities.
+Although some uniformity is imposed by these regulations, there are also considerable areas of State discretion, so that many of the rules will not be the same from one State to the next.
 For example, State agencies must accept applications from retailers for WIC authorization at least once every three years, but may do so much more frequently, and each State has its own application form.
-For another example, States are required to allow only certain types and amounts of food to be transacted for WIC food instruments, but the precise brand, package size, and maximum allowed price varies from State to State.
-The FNS Web site (http://fns.usda.gov/wic) includes the WIC/FMNP regulations (7 CFR Parts 246 and 248) and lists WIC and FMNP State agency addresses, telephone numbers, and Web sites.
+For another example, States are required to allow only certain types and amounts of food to be transacted for WIC food instruments, but the precise brand, package size, and maximum allowed price will vary from State to State.
+The FNS Web site (http:/ /fns.usda.gov/wic) includes the WIC/ FMNP regulations (7 CFR Parts 246 and 248) and also a list of the WIC and FMNP State agency addresses, telephone numbers, and Web sites.